Pheasant vs Quail: What Are 8 Key Differences?

 A quail is much smaller, even though its larger subspecies can sometimes look like a smaller version of a pheasant.
 Quail sizes typically range anywhere from 6 to 7 inches, resembling sizes between crows and canaries.

 Quail can sometimes have brighter colors such as red or blue.
 However, they are mostly variations of white, gray, tan, and brown.
-The common quail is a light tan with a unique pattern in its feathers that can vary from both brown and black.
+The common quail is a light tan with a unique pattern that can vary from both brown and black.
 The blue quail is said to be the most colorful of all quail, with a blue breast and red belly.

 Unlike the pheasant, the quail is more widespread.
 In fact, quail consists of over 130 species!
 The common quail, also known as the European quail, is the most widespread species of quail.
-Species of Old World quail belong to the Phasianidae family, while species of New World Quail belong to the Odontophoridae family.
+Species of Old-World quail belong to the Phasianidae family, while species of New World Quail belong to the Odontophoridae family.

 Quails are omnivores.